fardles/kitns/README.md

 6. Use E2 to scroll through the samples, which will play when highlighted.
 7. Press K2 to select the sample for inclusion in the new kit.
 Selected samples are indicated by a plus sign (`+`).
 8. Press K2 to de-select the sample.
 9. Once you have decided which samples you wish to include, press K1 + K2.
-This will create a new directory with the name of the new kit and copy the samples to that folder. **Note**: if you use the same new kit name as an existing folder, it will add to the samples already inside.
+This will create a new directory with the name of the new kit and copy the samples to that folder.
+You will see an `S` in the bottom right corner of the screen when this is done. **Note**: if you use the same new kit name as an existing folder, it will add to the samples already inside.
 However, any samples with the same name will be overwritten.

 ## To-do